 Additionally, I see now that I failed in 2018 to stay positive and keep my eyes on the light at the end of the tunnel.
 It’s very easy to get lost with yourself when you’re in never-ending pain.
-I know I lost myself a bit last year and turned down everything from freelance opportunities, outings with friends; and worst of all, I didn’t give much thought to how my husband was coping with me being so sick.
+I know I lost myself a bit last year and turned down everything from freelance opportunities, and outings with friends.
+Worst of all, I didn’t give much thought to how my husband was coping with me being so sick.

 Now that I’m feeling a little better, I’m working on these things and paying more attention to myself and especially to my husband, who is my best friend and also my primary caretaker.

 How do I make him feel like more of a husband and less of a caretaker?
 I’m not sure.
 I’m really struggling to find a way to highlight the positives in our relationship instead of him always having to worry about the negatives of me being sick.